2006 Major League Baseball postseason: (1) New York Yankees vs. (4) Detroit Tigers

-The Tigers and Yankees would meet in the postseason twice more, in the 2011 ALDS and 2012 ALCS, both won by the Tigers.
+The Tigers and Yankees would meet in the postseason twice more, in the ALDS in 2011 and the ALCS in 2012, both of which were won by the Tigers.

 (2) Minnesota Twins vs. (3) Oakland Athletics

 This was the second postseason meeting between the Athletics and Twins.
-They previously met in the 2002 ALDS, which was won by the Twins.
+They previously met in the ALDS in 2002, which was won by the Twins.
 The Athletics swept the Twins to return to the ALCS for the first time since 1992.
-In Minneapolis, the Twins were held to two runs in each of the first two games as the Athletics went up 2-0 in the series headed to Oakland.
-The Athletics blew out the Twins in Game 3 to advance to the ALCS.